yizhaodev/opendatahub-ai-gateway-operator/docs/architecture.md

 ### 3.2 opendatahub-operator → ai-gateway-operator
 2. opendatahub-operator watches the `DataScienceCluster` CR and sees `aigateway` set to `Managed`.
-3. opendatahub-operator renders the ai-gateway-operator Helm chart (from `config/chart/`) and deploys it via SSA:
+3. opendatahub-operator renders the ai-gateway-operator Helm chart (bundled at `/opt/charts/` in its container image) and deploys it via SSA:

 ```bash
 $ oc get deployment -n opendatahub -l app.kubernetes.io/name=opendatahub-ai-gateway-operator